kstenschke/doShell/README.md

 ## Runtime macros

-The following macros are replaced at runtime by generic content:
+The following macros are only replaced at runtime by generic content.
+**Note:** Scripts making use of runtime macros require the shellDo binary fro being executed (they cannot be run just by using just the plain shell).

 | Macro             | Replaced by                                                      |
 | ----------------- | ---------------------------------------------------------------- |